Dietary biology of the Eurasian eagle-owl: Other prey

 Reptiles and amphibians are only an occasionally contributor to the diet in many regions.
 Most of the 30 or so species recorded have been taken as supplemental prey in Spain, i.e. several lizards (including geckos), frogs and toads, snakes and, to a lesser degree, turtles.
 One species widely and commonly reported in Europe outside of the Iberian region is the 23 g common frog (Rana temporaria).
 It was the leading prey, making up 45% of the prey found at nests in Rogaland, Norway.
 Also, the common frog was the second most abundant prey species in studies from southern Sweden, Valais and Engadin in Switzerland, Verbano-Cusi-Ossola, Italy and an enormous study from Slovakia, in the latter 10,476 frogs recorded making up 28.2% of the prey.
-There are no records of vicious fights between snakes and Eurasian eagle-owls as there are with the great horned owl, with the horned owl sometimes losing its life after attacking a snake.
-Perhaps with their larger size and greater power, the eagle-owl can more easily overpower any snakes they encounter, although most snakes in Europe and temperate Asia are not particularly large.
+Eagle owls are known to hunt various snakes.
+Small snakes about 50 to 70 cm in length, such as adult viperine snakes (Natrix maura), southern smooth snakes (Coronella girondica) and subadult ladder snakes (Zamenis scalaris) are known to be taken, while snakes as large as Colubridae snakes around 130 cm can be preyed upon.
 Like the golden eagle, the eagle-owl may attack spur-thighed tortoises (Testudo graeca).
 In Lebanon, a “large adult” tortoise, which would be at least as heavy as the eagle-owl itself, was among their food items, although how they handle and eat this large, hard-shelled prey is not clear.
 Eurasian eagle-owls also opportunistically prey on fish, although never in large numbers, as fish are likely to be taken while encountered incidentally during hunts for other prey such as water birds.
 This species is known to take a greater diversity of fish (more than 30 species verified) and is more widely reported to hunt them than the great horned owl.
 Most of the fish recorded are medium-sized, with at least 10 each of various kinds of carp or cod, but several species averaging more than 2000 g in mature mass have been taken, including common barbell (Barbus barbus), common carp (Cyprinus carpio), northern pike (Esox lucius) and a few species of trout, even bigger marine predators like the anglerfish (Lophius piscatorius) and European conger (Conger conger).
 However, in many cases small, young specimens may be caught of these large fish species rather than full-grown adults.
 Several species of insect and invertebrate have been identified in eagle-owl pellets.
-In some cases, these may be undigested insects in the stomachs of birds eaten by the eagle-owl but Eurasian eagle-owls have been verified as actively hunting insects and aquatic invertebrates such as snails and crabs before.
+In some cases, these may be undigested insects in the stomachs of birds eaten by the eagle-owl but Eurasian eagle-owls have been verified as actively hunting insects and aquatic invertebrates such as snails and crabs before, as well as earthworms.
 Especially diverse in the diet are ground-based beetles, at least 20 species have been identified mainly those in the Carabus (ground beetle) genus.